 If you’ve been seriously injured in Pennsylvania due to another person’s negligence, you may be able to file a personal injury lawsuit.
-Whether the injury is physical or emotional, a Butler County personal injury attorney can help you determine who was at fault and compel the responsible party to compensate you for your losses.
+Whether the injury is physical or emotional, an experienced personal injury attorney can help you determine who was at fault and compel the responsible party to compensate you for your losses.

 How Do You Know If You Have a Personal Injury Case?